 Skip to main content

 Technology: Shaping Indian Country

 Thing About Skins

-Fighting for Native Student’s Right to Wear Eagle Feathers at Graduation
+Fighting for Native Student’s Right to Wear Eagle Feather at Graduation

 Indian Country Education Today

 Obama to Free 10 States From No Child Left Behind Requirements

 President Barack Obama will announce today that 10 states will be freed from the mandates of No Child Left Behind (NCLB), a federal law requiring all students to be proficient in r...